PDeveloper/eskimo/README.md

 Views have a better defined role in eskimo than in hxE2 - at the core they *only* manage a list of entities that correspond to its filters.
 Previous iterations would have Views managing local component storage which only bloated things.
 I will add several types of views, starting with a basic "state" view, that only manages a list of entities, an "event" view, that will also manage a list of added/updated/removed entities, and a "buffer" view, that will store the previous component state of entities.

 Phew.
 Any questions, make an issue.
 I'll work on a few samples and a short code demo right here in the description, meanwhile there's already a sample demonstrating the basic functionality.
 I'll be using this for my own projects and will update as I find things/add things.

+##### Previous Efforts:
+* hxE - lacked functionality, as a system could only process 1 type of Entity by default.
+* hxE2 - had functionality, but was inconsistent, messy codebase due to a bad design choice, and because of this was hard to maintain or debug.

 ##### License
 MIT as in free.
 Use it as you wish.
 Hopefully ethically and morally.